 Robert Kennedy Jr., who is still on some state presidential ballots, was possibly a victim of a woman who became obsessed with him.
 Unfortunately for Kennedy, the woman is a high-profile journalist, and her alleged antics possibly not only cost him his marriage, but also her engagement to another controversial journalist.
 Regardless of one’s political persuasion, I’m confident saying most of the U.S. public would find allegations circling Nuzzi distasteful, and reaffirm the dim view most Americans have of the legacy media.

 It was recently reported that Kennedy had a sexting affair with Olivia Nuzzi, a 31-year-old political reporter who is 39 years his junior.
-When I first read about the story, I couldn’t believe that Kennedy would jeopardize his marriage to the actress Cheryl Hines of Curb Your Enthusiasm fame for Nuzzi, particularly given that she wrote a profile of him widely regarded as “hit job.”
+When I first read about the story, I couldn’t believe that Kennedy would jeopardize his marriage to the actress Cheryl Hines of Curb Your Enthusiasm fame for Nuzzi, particularly given that she wrote a profile of him widely regarded as a “hit job.”
 Hines has stuck by Kennedy, despite his controversial views not playing well in the Hollywood circles she moves in.

 Some seemingly credible evidence has emerged that Kennedy was victimized by Nuzzi, and that her claim of having a digital “relationship” with him was a figment of Nuzzi’s imagination.
 According to this Substack article by Jessica Reed Kraus, who has written favorably about Kennedy and considers him a friend, Kennedy insists that he only met Nuzzi once when she interviewed him for the unflattering profile she wrote for New York magazine.